 Scrolling (Pinterest) vs. Clicking (Google)

 The first page of Google has 10 organic search results (organic meaning not including the ads).

 When was the last time you clicked through the second, third or fourth page in Google?
 Users almost never do that.
 To be exact, lower than one percent of searchers will click through to the second page of Google. (source)

 Google users will generally only look at the first page, and if they don’t see what they want then they alter their search terms.

-There’s an inherent sense of authority to that first page of Google.
-And the counter side, there’s an implied lack of authority to anything beyond the first page.
+There’ an inherent sense of authority to that first page of Google.
+And the counter side, there’ an implied lack of authority to anything beyond the first page.

 Pinners, on the other hand, will scroll and scroll far beyond the first 10 results, and this increases your odds of getting traffic immensely.

 Of course the further up your content is in the results, the higher your odds of getting click-throughs.
-You need users to see your content and stop scrolling, which lies in your pin cover (the “book covers” for your blog post that attracts pinners to your content).
+You need users to see your content and stop scrolling, which lies in your pin cover (the first impression for your blog post that attracts pinners to your content).

 These key differences between Google and Pinterest tell us exactly what we need to focus on in order to get traffic from these different search engines.